If you've ever felt the frustration of managing multiple online accounts, whether…

 That, however, shouldn’t be misconstrued to mean the Shopify POS system is an inferior investment.
 As a store owner, you receive unparalleled high-quality support from Shopify.

-It encompasses all aspects of your business and lends you absolute autonomy over all areas of your brand, despite your limited knowledge in the more technical aspects.
+It encompasses all aspects of your business and grants you absolute autonomy across your brand, despite your limited knowledge of the more technical aspects.

 Mirror on the wall, who’s the best of them all!
 That depends on you.
 However, basing your decision on researched brands is crucial, even as you strive to align your business with your vision.